WCW vs. the World: Reception

-The game garnered above-average reviews.
-In Japan, however, Famitsu gave it a score of 25 out of 40.

-The majority of praise was aimed at its broad selection of gaming modes and wrestlers.
+The game garnered above-average reviews, with the majority of praise aimed at its broad selection of gaming modes and wrestlers.
 Most critics commented on the cleanness of the polygon graphics, though some remarked that the textures are bland and minimal.
-Kraig Kujawa and Dean Hager of Electronic Gaming Monthly said WCW Vs. the World was "probably" the best 32-bit wrestling game to date, but further qualified that statement by noting that there weren't many such games out.
+Kraig Kujawa and Dean Hager of Electronic Gaming Monthly said WCW Vs. the World was "probably" the best 32-bit wrestling game to date, but further qualified that statement by noting that there were not many such games out.
 Jeff Gerstmann of GameSpot noted, "There are some problems with the play, and the sound is a bit lackluster, but the sheer number of characters and options make up for the deficiencies."
 A Next Generation reviewer instead contended that they "[don't] really amount compared to the game's numerous shortcomings."
 He found particular fault with the way the game treated wrestling as a serious sport, as compared to how WWF WrestleMania: The Arcade Game tapped into the drama and fantasy appeal of wrestling.
-Johnny Ballgame of GamePro instead judged the use of real wrestling holds and the authentic recreation of the looks and personalities of real wrestlers to be the best points of the game, and gave it a strong recommendation.
+GamePro instead judged the use of real wrestling holds and the authentic recreation of the looks and personalities of real wrestlers to be the best points of the game, and gave it a strong recommendation.
 IGN said, "The control is a little off [...] but the sheer amount of options should keep most wrestling fans happy."

 In a 2008 retrospective on the history of wrestling video games, IGN's Rus McLaughlin lamented, "WCW vs. the World took a strong step towards 3D gaming on the PlayStation without putting a solid game behind it."